 We’ve got festivities planned indoors and out, with special occasions and anytime options on the calendar.
 There’s always something to do in Burnsville.

-All summer long, free entertainment is staged at Nicollet Commons Park in the Heart of the City, Burnsville’s green space in its walkable downtown area.
-The park, open daily from 5 a.m. to midnight, features a 250-seat amphitheater for concerts and events, though you’re also welcome to sit anytime to nibble on a picnic lunch or enjoy the water fountain that flows from late May through late September.
-Weekly events include Flicks on the Bricks & Friday Fest evenings that help kick-start the weekend as local student bands perform, food trucks gather, and a classic movie is projected outdoors.
-The Thursday Rockin’ lunch-hour concerts are geared toward elementary-aged audiences while the New Spaces concerts on Sunday evenings starting at 7 p.m. are for all ages with live entertainment, food trucks, community booths, arts and craft vendors, games and more (July 21 and August 25), and Art and All That Jazz, Saturday, August 20.
+All summer long, free entertainment is planned at Civic Center Park and Nicollet Commons Park in the Heart of the City, Burnsville’s green space in its walkable downtown area.
+Nicollet Commons Park features a 250-seat amphitheater for concerts and events, though you’re also welcome to sit anytime to nibble on a picnic lunch or enjoy the water fountain that flows from late May through late September.
+Weekly events include Flicks on the Bricks, select Friday evenings that help kick-start the weekend with music and entertainment beginning at 7:00pm followed by a classic movie projected outdoors.
+The Thursday Rockin’ lunch-hour concerts are geared toward pre-school audiences, while the City of Burnsville Party on the Plaza events are for all ages with live entertainment, food trucks, community booths, arts and craft vendors, games and more (July 21 and August 25), and Art and All That Jazz, Saturday, August 20.